Chocolate Almond Buttercrunch Toffee Recipe

-While Paris is always beautiful, winter comes, and the city gets cold, gray, and touch dreary.
+While Paris is always beautiful, when winter comes, the city gets cold and gray.
 In fact, it’s so cold that I refuse to go outside until spring.
 Believe me, all those romantic photos of Paris you see are taken during the spring and fall are very deceptive.
 And although it’s very pretty, it would take a mighty big levier (crowbar) to get me outdoors some of these days.

 If you’ve never made candy, this one is really simple and incredibly delicious, so there’s no reason not to try a batch.
 You chop nuts, make a syrup, and then you pour the syrup over the nuts.
 Sprinkle some chocolate over it, spread it out, and finish it with more nuts.
 That’s it.
 There’s no fancy techniques and the only special equipment you’ll need is a candy thermometer; they’re easily found online, and in most supermarkets.

 I like to add a sprinkle of fleur de sel, French salt, which gives it a pleasant salty edge which is divine with the dark chocolate and toasty nuts (any coarse salt can be used).
 Although you can use chips, you can also chop up a block of dark chocolate, instead.
 In the end, you’ll have a scrumptious batch of chocolate almond buttercrunch toffee, which makes for great gift-giving around the holidays, or just to snack on with friends and family.
 Enjoy!